cost12/zork_game/README.md

 ### Contents

+This can't be used for a room description (it is already done automatically).
 Lists the contents of an item/character/detail.
 Also takes alternative text for the case where the object is empty.

 To use a contents response specify full and empty responses and the type of response (contents):